Sevarr/Terraform-AWS-debian-VM/README.txt

 # Create a Web Server an Amazon EC2 via Terraform

-# Simple script to create VM with Linux Debian on EC2 AWS cloud running PHP 7.4 and apache2
+Simple script to create VM with Linux Debian on EC2 AWS cloud running PHP 7.4 and apache2 with simpe web page

 # This solution was tested on Windows 10 and Linux Debian
 with installed Terraform CLI and AWS CLI

 # Assumption
-You have installed Terraform version which is >= 1.1.8 .PEM key should be provided under: ~/.ssh/terraform-key.pem" AWS credentials should be provided at: ~/.aws/credentials"
+Installed Terraform version which is >= 1.1.8
+.PEM key should be provided under: ~/.ssh/terraform-key.pem" AWS credentials should be provided at: ~/.aws/credentials"

 # Default settings
 # Can be channge in variables.tf
 Using Debian AWS ami: ami-0245697ee3e07e755
-Default instane type: t2.micro
+Default instance type: t2.micro
 Default region: eu-central-1
 Default ssh key file name: terraform-key.pem
 Default ssh key name terraform-key